 Stories are, by far the most effective way to build a brand experience.
 As the next section of examples will indicate, companies with a powerful brand experience attach a strong story to themselves.

 To inculcate storytelling to build a brand experience, one must follow the steps from the earlier section –

 - Create a mission statement,

 - inculcate storytelling to build a brand experience,

 Once all these steps are successfully completed, a company must attempt to link the mission statement and related emotions and values with the target audience.

 For instance, if XYZ is a pet product company

 - The mission statement is ‘speaking for the ones who cannot speak for themselves.’

 - Common beliefs of the target audience are that all pet products are usually for general breeds and sizes and not specific to their pets

-- The brand can link these two to stand for the fact that they customize products, provide more varieties catering to the specific needs of different breeds and sizes of pet animals.
+- The brand can link these two to stand for the fact that they customise products, provide more varieties catering to the specific needs of different breeds and sizes of pet animals.
 The brand cares for the animals and believes that if human beings can have things according to individual differences, pets should too.
 They deserve love and all the customisation that XYZ strives to provide.